 - The IRB has reviewed and approved the research (or granted an exemption).

-- Research Management Services (RMS) has provided any materials requested by the DOD funding agency.
+- Office of Sponsored Research (OSR) has provided any materials requested by the DOD funding agency.

-- RMS has been authorized by DoD to activate the award.
+- OSR has been authorized by DoD to activate the award.

 Researchers have the following responsibilities for non-exempt research involving the DoD: